GSA/digitalgov.gov/content/events/2024/05/2024-05-02-uswds-monthly-call-may-2024.md

 **Slide 7:** Now for a few product updates.

 **Slide 8:** Next week we'll be releasing USWDS 3.8.1.
-This will be a nice little bugfix release, addressing an issue with input mask not working in some situations, some focus issues with the validation component, and a number of nice improvements to the functionality of tooltip.
+This will be a nice little bug fix release, addressing an issue with input mask not working in some situations, some focus issues with the validation component, and a number of nice improvements to the functionality of tooltip.
 Keep your eyes peeled for USWDS 3.8.1 next week!

 Slide 9: Next, we're going to be trying something different for our August monthly call.
 I know it's a few months away, but after we come back from July break, we're going to have a "community choice" call.
 We're soliciting your feedback in a GitHub discussion, starting now, to help us understand what's important to you, and build a monthly call around it.
 So if you've got opinions, share them in [the discussion link we're posting in the chat](https://github.com/uswds/uswds/discussions/5923).